Haregu, similar to other women farmers in Tigray, depended on smallscale agriculture and the salary of her husband to secure her livelihood.

 The cows also produce manure that is used in a small-scale biogas digester that provides energy that is used for lighting and food preparation.

-Haregu does vermi-composting which is a process of converting unavailable organic substances into available form or readily available for use by plants.
-She uses the weeds on her farm as input for the vermi-compost and she uses red earthworms (Eisenia fetida) to facilitate the composting.
+Haregu does vermicomposting which is a process of converting unavailable organic substances into an available form or readily available for use by plants.
+She makes vermicompost on her farm using weeds, and she speeds up the composting process by using red earthworms (Eisenia fetida).

 Contribution to the community